Tag: Individual K

 Beyond Prohibited Transactions: The Exclusive Benefit Rule

 Among the first concepts introduced to self-directed IRA and Solo 401(k) investors are “prohibited transactions” and “disqualified persons.”
-While those are certainly key concepts, there several others to be aware of; among those is the “Exclusive Benefit Rule.”
+While those are certainly key concepts, there are several others to be aware of; among those is the “Exclusive Benefit Rule.”
 Continue reading “Beyond Prohibited Transactions: The Exclusive Benefit Rule”